A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 "Pusa hispida saimensis"

-This seal species is one of the most endangered on Earth, numbering just 400 individuals.
+This species of seal is one of the most threatened on Earth, numbering only 400 individuals.
 It is one of the rare seal species to live in fresh water.

 "Susi"